-The previous fish assessment was conducted by CCR Environmental, Inc in December 2019 and included in the 2020 Annual Progress Report.
+The previous fish assessment was conducted by CCR Environmental, Inc and included in the 2023 Annual Progress Report.
 In 2015 GAEPD changed the biologic assessment sampling frequency requirements from biennial to two (2) assessments per five-year period.
-Therefore, the next biologic assessment for fish assessment will be performed in either 2021 or 2022 (concurrently with macroinvertebrate assessment) per the City of Hamptons discretion.
+Therefore, fish assessments were completed in 2024.